openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+> The APIs of API version 9 is of the Canary version and are for trial use only.
+The API call may be unstable.

 ## Modules to Import